-Bomdila, a small town located at the height of 8000 feet above the sea level is one of the most places to be visited at Arunachal Pradesh.
+Bomdila, a small town located at the height of 8000 ft above the sea level is one of the must visit places in Arunachal Pradesh.
 Nestled amidst the scenic surroundings, comprising of the towering Eastern Himalayan ranges, Bomdila is a serene town for the visitors to enjoy at.

-Bomdila - A brief history
+Bomdila – A Brief History

 During the British Rule in 1873, this area had been stated as being off-limits.
 The area around Bomdila was invaded by China in 1962, but later the troops retreated.
 This part of Arunachal Pradesh has been a controversial subject between India and China ever since 1947.

-Tourist Places in and aroud Bomdila
+Tourist Places In And Around Bomdila

 As a tourist spot, Bomdila has become quite prominent.
 Being the headquarters of the West Kameng District of Arunachal Pradesh, this beautiful town is the best place to visit if the traveller is looking to witness the wholesome beauty of nature.

 Bomdila is renowned for traditional handicrafts, which can be purchased at the main craft centre and also other shops at the town.
 Tourists can choose from a wide variety of woolen carpets and traditional masks.
 The craft center and the three Buddhist Monasteries known as the Lower Gompa, the Middle Gompa and the Upper Gompa are some of the must-visit places at Bomdila.

 Bomdila has an Alpine climate with short summers and long winters.
 Just like the rest of the state of Arunachal Pradesh, the climate at Bomdila is divided into summer, winter and monsoon.

-How to Reach Bomdila
+How To Reach Bomdila

 Bomdila is about 180 km by road, from Tezpur and 160 km from Tawang.
 If you are not opting to travel by car, then there are also bus services that help you reach Bomdila.
 As Bomdila is well-connected to other major destinations, it can be reached easily.